Deterministic Interrelation Between Elastic Moduli in Critically Elastic Materials

 This makes critically elastic systems a vastly tunable material in the case where single bond removal mechanisms can be implemented in an experimental system~\cite{rocks2017designing,reid2018auxetic}.
 The results reported here have been tested on jammed networks and networks that are produced by selective pruning of bonds from a Delaunay triangulation, including networks that have a larger bulk modulus compared to shear modulus, and auxetic networks that have a significantly larger shear modulus than bulk modulus at $m=2$ SSS.
 One natural generalization would thus be to include randomly diluted networks where both moduli are typically of the same order and infinitesimal near the rigidity transition point~\cite{ellenbroek2015rigidity}.

-We are grateful to Sascha Hilgenfeldt and Eric Corwin for inspiring conversations and for their substantial comments on the manuscript.
-This work has been supported by the Simons Foundation under grant No. 348126 to Sidney Nagel (VFH) and by National Science Foundation under grant DMS 1564468 to Michael Thorpe (VFH and MS).
+We are grateful to Eric Corwin and Sascha Hilgenfeldt for inspiring conversations and for their substantial comments on the manuscript.
+This work has been supported by the Simons Foundation under grant No. 348126 to Sidney Nagel (VFH) and by National Science Foundation under grant DMS 1564468 to Michael Thorpe (MS).